AIHA has managed more than 175 partnerships and projects in 43 countries spanning the globe.

 With support from the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) and the U.S. Department of Health and Human Services, Health Resources and Services Administration (HRSA), AIHA began applying our unique capacity-building models to countries throughout sub-Saharan Africa through our HIV/AIDS Twinning Center Program in 2004.
 We later expanded Twinning Center programs to Russia and the Caribbean Region.

-In 2012, AIHA was awarded a PEPFAR-supported Project to Strengthen Blood Services in Central Asia, Ukraine, and Cambodia, which is funded by the U.S. Centers for Disease Control and Prevention (CDC), marking our entry into the Asia Region and re-entry into several Eurasian countries.
+In 2012, AIHA was awarded a PEPFAR-supported Project to Strengthen Blood Services in Central Asia, Ukraine, and Cambodia, which was funded by the U.S. Centers for Disease Control and Prevention (CDC), marking our entry into the Asia Region and re-entry into several Eurasian countries.

 Explore our current and past projects by region and country below.